microsoft/plm_subnetworks/README.md

 ## Data

 We use the CATH v.4.3.0 release for training.
-Training data and splits, precomputed annotations, model checkpoints, ESM-2 650M inference metrics, and subnetwork evaluation data to recreate our results in the paper are hosted on Zenodo: [link](https://zenodo.org/records/15514844)
+Training data and splits, precomputed annotations, model checkpoints, ESM-2 650M inference metrics, and subnetwork evaluation data to recreate our results in the paper are hosted on Hugging Face: [link]([https://zenodo.org/records/15514844](https://huggingface.co/riavinod/plm_subnetworks))

 Download the files to ```data/``` and results to ```results/```.